 I am a 4th year PhD student at Stanford University, Computer Science.
-I am fortunate to be advised by Prof. Christopher Manning and to work together with Larry Zitnick from FAIR.
 I am a member of the NLP group, affiliated with the Stanford AI Lab.
 My research focuses on reasoning, compositionality, and representation learning, at the intersection of vision and language.

 I explore structural principles and inductive biases for making neural networks more interpretable, robust and data-efficient, and allow them to generalize effectively and systematically from a few samples only.
 I believe in the importance of multi-disciplinary both within the AI field and across domains, and draw high-level inspiration from the feats of the human mind, including its structural properties as well as cognitive capabilities.